-A generic competency dictionary has several uses in model building.
+A generic competency library has several uses in model building.

 1) It provides a common conceptual framework or starting point for the model building team.
 The framework is useful in categorizing initial ideas about job requirements, and the model building team can modify or add to the framework.